demisto/content/Packs/Twitter/Integrations/Twitterv2/README.md

-Twitter integration provide access to searching recent tweets (in last 7 days) and user information using Twitter v2 API This integration was integrated and tested with version v2 of Twitter API.
+Twitter integration provides access to searching recent Tweets (in last 7 days) and user information using the Twitter v2 API.
+This integration was integrated and tested with version v2 of Twitter API.

 Some changes have been made that might affect your existing content.